Modern Slavery Statement 2024

 To ensure our third-party providers, and all those in our supply chain, comply with our values and ethics and operate with integrity, we have a procurement policy and robust processes in place to ensure transparency of all sourcing activities carried out by our business, including a comprehensive supplier due diligence, on-boarding and appointment process, which is designed to ensure our suppliers, and their supply chains, meet our requirements.

 Our contracts provide us with specific adherence to the Modern Slavery Act 2015 and the right to audit suppliers or undertake on-site assessments, dependent on the nature of the goods or services being provided and in the industry sector in which the supplier operates.
-If an audit reveals modern slavery risks, this would trigger the termination of the supplier’s contract and the necessary escalation.
+If an audit reveals modern slavery risks, this would trigger escalation, further investigation and ultimately the termination of the supplier’s contract.

 We encourage anyone, including colleagues, subcontractors, suppliers and customers to report, in good faith, any issue or concerns about potential unethical business practices, such as fraud and bribery or slavery and human trafficking through our confidential whistle-blowing procedure.